She gives you a sultry look and says, “Hey, Daddy, want to get out of here?”

 If your girl wants you to feel in charge and like you’re above all other males, she may call you “Daddy.”

 When young girls form relationships with their fathers, they see them as the Alpha male.
-But as they get older, they shift away from seeing their father as an Alpha male (in a healthy lifestyle) and seek out their own Alpha male.
+But as they get older, they shift away from seeing their daddy as an Alpha male (in a healthy lifestyle) and seek out their own Alpha male.

 She may be indicating that she sees you as the Alpha male in her life when she calls you “Daddy.”
 If you’re not uncomfortable with it, you should embrace it!

-8. She may be seeking your attention
+7. She wants your attention

 Tone is everything when it comes to being called “Daddy.”